ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 	    return sum;
 	}
 ```

 **Declaration vs. Definition**

-A lot of beginners get tripped up here, so let’s make it crystal clear:
+A lot of beginners get tripped up here, so let's make it crystal clear:

-* **Declaration** tells the compiler that a function exists, what it’s called, what parameters it takes, and what it returns, but it does not provide the code for it.
+* **Declaration** tells the compiler that a function exists, what it's called, what parameters it takes, and what it returns, but it does not provide the code for it.
 * **Definition** is where you actually write the body of the function, the full implementation that does the work.

 Think of it like planning and building a workshop:

-* **Declaration**: putting up a sign saying *“This workshop exists, here’s what it’s called, and here’s the kind of work it does.”*
+* **Declaration**: putting up a sign saying *"This workshop exists, here's what it's called, and here's the kind of work it does."*
 * **Definition**: actually building the workshop, stocking it with tools, and hiring workers to do the job.

 **Example:**